YuliyaKoldayeva/AR_VR_Specialist_Program_Python/Class_2018-12-18/TeamProjectItemOrder/README.md

 Creating a Basic Order System using Object Oriented Programming Techniques

-`Item.py` - describes Item class
+- `Item.py` - describes Item class
-`Order.py` - describes Order class
+- `Order.py` - describes Order class
-`Input_From_User.py` - allows the user to input the item's description `All-in-One.py` - is the undivided file containing the both classes and the interaction with the user
+- `Input_From_User.py` - allows the user to input the item's description, add or delete an item
+- `All-in-One.py` - is the undivided file containing the both classes and the interaction with the user